readyplayerme/rpm-unity-sdk-core/Samples~/AvatarCreatorSamples/AvatarCreatorExperimental/README.md

 **Prefab Location:**
 `Runtime/AvatarCreator/Prefabs/PhotoCaptureElement.prefab`.

+## Avatar List Element

+This element is useful for creating Ready Player Me UI for showing user avatars.

+**Prefab Location:**
+`Runtime/AvatarCreator/Prefabs/AvatarListElement.prefab`.

+**Key features include:**
+- A script, that will create prefabs with AvatarListItem script to the specific container (Example contains scrollview container)
+- Filter, that allows you to select, if you want to see all of the avatars or only avatars created under the application
+- OnAvatarSelect event that passes an avatar string, that was selected
+- OnAvatarModify event that passes an avatar string, that was selected for modification
+- OnAvatarDeletionStarted event that passes an avatar string, that was selected for deletion (On this element, we have also attached the DeleteAvatarElement, so when the user click on delete, then it shows avatarDeletionElement)
+- public function RemoveItem, that deletes item with specific avatar id, that was initialized

+## Avatar Deletion Element

+This element is useful for creating Ready Player Me UI for popup to delete specific user avatars.

+**Prefab Location:**
+`Runtime/AvatarCreator/Prefabs/DeleteAvatarElement.prefab`.

+**Key features include:**
+- a Button to confirm the deletion
+- a Button to cancel the deletion
+- OnCancel event that passes the avatar string
+- OnConfirm event that passes the avatar string after deleting the avatar
+- OnError event that passes the error string, when something went wrong with deletion

 ## Selfie To Avatar Element

 This a higher level element is useful for creating a UI that not only enables photo capture, it also uses the selected